HyrienLab/igblastr/inst/extdata/README.txt

-This is the extdata/ folder of the igblastr package.
+This is the extdata/ folder in the igblastr package.

 This folder contains various data files used in the man page examples and/or unit tests of the igblastr package.